 First and foremost, winning proposals are successful because of their written content.
 Proposal reviewers select bids that outline the solutions they need in the written content.
 Proposal teams must overcome a lot of writing challenges, don’t rely on a stunning proposal template to carry you over the finish line.

 However, in Wired’s article, As It Turns Out, a Picture Is Not Worth a Thousand Words, the author points to text and images being more like apples and oranges.
 Humans process images and text in entirely different ways.
 Reading text is time-consuming, and can be overwhelming.
-“It’s no wonder that 92% of Google users click on a link on the first page of results,” supports Wired contributor, Paola Guadiano, “Scrolling through long lists of text is hard and time consuming.”
+“It’s no wonder that 92% of Google users click on a link on the first page of results,” supports Wired contributor, Paola Guadiano, “Scrolling through long lists of text is hard and time-consuming.”

 Now think of a decision maker scrolling through your proposal.
 Clearly, written content and visual content are important in creating effective proposals.
 It’s a matter of knowing how and when to use graphics.

-Graphics are useful to readers when:
+Proposal graphics are useful to readers when:

 Supporting complex content with diagrams